-COURSE REGISTRATION NOW OPEN FOR FALL 2024 Courses in the current section below are now accepting new registrations.
-Please be aware that the WDA deadline at some sites may be as early as July 1st for courses beginning in September.
+COURSE REGISTRATION NOW OPEN FOR WINTER 2025 Courses in the current section below are now accepting new registrations.
+Please be aware that the WDA deadline at some sites may be as early as November 15th for courses beginning in January.
 See the wda section for more information.

 The Pacific Institute for the Mathematical Sciences is pleased to announce the following network-wide graduate courses in mathematical sciences.
 These courses are available online and provide access to experts from throughout the PIMS network.